klaudiosinani/binstree/contributing.md

 You may find an issue is assigned, or has the [`assigned` label](https://github.com/klaussinani/bstrie/labels/assigned).
 Please double-check before starting on this issue because somebody else is likely already working on it.

+### Translating Documentation

+#### Create a Translation

+- Ensure that the document is not already translated in your target language.
+- Add the name of the language to the document as an extension, e.g: `readme.JP.md`
+- Create a Pull Request including the language in the title, e.g: `Readme: Japanese Translation`

 ### Submitting an issue

 - Search the issue tracker before opening an issue